DrRetro2033/Reyveld/README.md

 ## For Mods 🛠️

-Keep your modded saves away from your main game saves.
+Keep your modded saves away from your main game saves, and recover from a mod corrupting your save.

 ## For Reverse Engineering 📋